keyboard_arrow_up

 Hold Down

-A device used to secure a workpiece.
+A device used to secure the workpiece during processing.

 Lathe